Which city is cheaper, Rotorua or Wellington?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Wellington is $94, while the average daily cost in Rotorua is $86.
+The average daily cost (per person) in Wellington is $84, while the average daily cost in Rotorua is $77.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Wellington and Rotorua in more detail.
+What follows is a categorical breakdown of travel costs for Wellington and Rotorua in more detail.

 For Wellington, here are some examples of average food and meal prices for travelers: